 College is hard!
 But you have a lot of support and resources while learning.
 When things become stressful, acknowledge the stress and create a plan to manage these challenges.
-Use support, like Baycare, if this becomes more than you can manage.
+Use support, like Baycare Links to an external site, if this becomes more than you can manage.

-- Articles and resources:

-- College Student's Guide to Stress Management

-- College Stress Article

-- Mayo Clinic Resource

-- Positive Thinking and Self-Talk
+- Articles and resources: - College Student's Guide to Stress Management Links to an external site. - College Stress ArticleLinks to an external site. - Mayo Clinic ResourceLinks to an external site. - Positive Thinking and Self-TalkLinks to an external site.